 More Space, Please: Home Sales Booming Despite Pandemic, Recession

-For months after the pandemic hit, Caroline Wells and her husband were working remotely from their home in San Antonio, while trying to ride herd on their two young kids.
-She says the house has basically no yard and it's on a busy street.
+For months after the pandemic hit, Caroline Wells and her husband were working remotely from their home in San Antonio while trying to ride herd on their two young children.
+She says the house has basically no yard, and it's on a busy street.
 So sending the kids outside to play was not happening.

 "Probably the worst moment was when I was actually on a focus group that my company put on to hear the needs of parents," Wells says.
 The Zoom call kept freezing because everyone in the house was using the Wi-Fi at the same time— including her 6-year-old son, who was hiding out in a fort made of blankets and chairs in the living room.